menu

 Baker is a very small city located in the state of Montana.
 With a population of 1,808 people and just one neighborhood, Baker is the 61st largest community in Montana.

-Baker is a blue-collar town, with 43.64% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Baker, you'll notice that it is more blue-collar than most other communities in America.
+43.64% of Baker’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Baker is a city of construction workers and builders, sales and office workers, and professionals.
 There are especially a lot of people living in Baker who work in food service (11.72%), office and administrative support (10.03%), and sales jobs (8.05%).

 The rate of college-level education in Baker is quite a bit lower than the national average among all cities of 21.84%: just 12.28% of people here over 25 have a bachelor's degree or an advanced degree.